Scott Wimmer: 2006–2011

 Due to the lack of a sponsorship, he was released from Childress and he spent the 2009 season splitting time between the No. 5 Fastenal Chevy for JR Motorsports in six races and the No. 40 StopRepairBills.com/Westerman Companies Chevy for Key Motorsports in the majority of races in the Nationwide Series.
 He would end up with three top-tens and finished 16th in Driver Points.
-Wimmer also returned to Morgan-McClure Motorsports in the Sprint Cup Series driving one race at Bristol in the No. 4 Alpha Natural Resources Chevrolet finishing 29th.
+Wimmer also returned to Morgan–McClure Motorsports in the Sprint Cup Series driving one race at Bristol in the No. 4 Alpha Natural Resources Chevrolet finishing 29th.
 Wimmer failed to make the race for MMM at Dover.
 Outside of his NASCAR endeavors, Wimmer and his father bought and made major improvements to State Park Speedway in Wausau, WI, in the fall of 2009.

 In 2010, Wimmer decided to only drive high quality equipment in the Nationwide Series.
 Because of this, Wimmer started the season without a ride.
 He got a two race ride with JR Motorsports in the No. 7 Chevrolet at Bristol and Nashville.
 He was able to get finishes of tenth and seventh respectively.
 Wimmer then earned a three race ride with Baker Curb Racing in the No. 27 Red Man Ford.
-His best finish with them was a seventh at Kentucky Speedway.
+His best finish with them was a seventh at Kentucky.
 Any hopes to continue with them ended when their Red Man sponsorship expired.
-Wimmer spent most of the rest of the season without a ride but was able to get a one race deal with Turner Motorsports (NASCAR).
-He drove the No. 10 AccuDoc Solutions Toyota at Gateway International Raceway but crashed out.
+Wimmer spent most of the rest of the season without a ride but was able to get a one race deal with Turner Scott Motorsports.
+He drove the No. 10 AccuDoc Solutions Toyota at Gateway but crashed out.
 In 2010, Wimmer had three top-ten finishes in six races and led laps in five of the races he ran.